GiancarloCroce/DCA_SARS-CoV-2/docs/index.md

 title: DCA for SARS-CoV-2
 ---

-**Epistatic model predicts SARS-CoV-2 mutability of proteins and epitopes**
+**Epistatic mutability prediction for SARS-CoV-2 proteins and epitopes**

 For each site of the SARS-CoV-2 Wuhan-Hu-1 proteome (Accession [NC_045512](https://www.genome.jp/dbget-bin/www_bget?refseq:NC_045512)) included in a [PFAM domain](http://pfam.xfam.org/), we introduce a  [Direct Coupling Analysis](https://en.wikipedia.org/wiki/Direct_coupling_analysis) **mutability score to predict mutable and constrained sites**.

-The predictions are validated using the genomes of SARS-CoV-2 strains from the [GISAID](https://www.gisaid.org/) database.
+Our mutability predictions are validated  with the mutations observed in SARS-CoV-2 proteomes deposited in [GISAID](https://www.gisaid.org/) database.

 Paper: [papername](link_to_paper).
 ![](pipeline.png)